Yokozuna-Finance/contracts/Auction.md

     iwallet --account admin -v call <Auction Contract>  setDate '["0000000000000000000"]' -s 18.209.137.246:30002
     ```

-* In case you need to set the price of newly mint.
-Parameters: setPricePerMint['0.01']
+* In case you need to set the fix price.
+Parameters: setFixPrice['25.00']
-    > Note: Only the Auction contract owner is allowed to set the price per mint.
+    > Note: Only the Auction contract owner is allowed to set the fix price.

     ```
-    iwallet --account admin -v call <Auction Contract>  setPricePerMint '["0.03"]' -s 18.209.137.246:30002
+    iwallet --account admin -v call <Auction Contract>  setFixPrice '["25.00"]' -s 18.209.137.246:30002
     ```

 * In case you need to set the current price.
-Parameters: setPrice['1.00']
+Parameters: setPriceMultiplier['0.01']
     > Note: Only the Auction contract owner is allowed to set the current price.

     ```
-    iwallet --account admin -v call <Auction Contract>  setPrice '["1.00"]' -s 18.209.137.246:30002
+    iwallet --account admin -v call <Auction Contract>  setPriceMultiplier '["0.01"]' -s 18.209.137.246:30002
     ```

 * In case you need to set the expiry.
 Parameters: setExpiry[3600] in seconds